Wichita Public Schools return to practice day after season saved

 “It’s time for us to make a statement, or make an impact, as far as our program our school, our community,” said Knox.
 “We have a lot to prove.”

-City League play is set to kick off with soccer and volleyball on the tenth, and football on the twelfth.
+City League play is set to kick off with soccer and volleyball on the tenth, and football on the 12th.